 Transmission facility outages also affect the energy market.
 Just as with the FTR Market, it is critical that outages that affect the operating day are known prior to the submission of offers in the Day-Ahead Energy Market so that market participants can understand market conditions and PJM can accurately model market conditions in the day-ahead market.
-PJM requires transmission owners to submit changes to outages scheduled for the next two days no later than 09:30 am.83
+PJM requires transmission owners to submit changes to outages scheduled for the next two days no later than 09:30 am.

 There are three relevant time periods for the analysis of the impact of transmission outages on the energy market: before the day-ahead market is closed; when the day-ahead market save cases are created; and during the operating day.
 The list of approved or active outage requests before the day-ahead market is closed is available to market participants.
 The day-ahead market model uses outages included in the day-ahead market save cases as an input.
 The outages that actually occurred during the operating day are the outages that affect the real-time market.
 If the three sets of outages are the same, there is no potential impact on markets.
-For example, if the list of outages before the day-ahead market was closed was different from the list of outages that included in the day-ahead market save cases, the day-ahead market participant would have inconsistent outage information as what day-ahead market model used.
+For example, if the list of outages before the day-ahead market save cases, the day-ahead market participant would have inconsistent outage information as what day-ahead market model used.